 It has been concluded that blocking of MES due to MFCN below 1518 MHz may cause disruption of services , as well as departures, delays and cost overruns for shipping companies and airlines (see section 3.1and 3.2).
 To this end it is important that resilient equipment, based on updated standards, is available on the market in order to enable shipping companies or airlines to avoid any potential interruption of their business due to MFCN below 1518 MHz, by retrofitting their vessels or aircrafts with new equipment,.

-At the same time the [/ /] service providers also have business incentives in ensuring that the service may continue with the same service level as currently, when MFCN is brought into use below 1518 MHz - thus they may consider either to aid affected customers amongst airlines and shipping companies in theretrofit of upgraded MES equipment or to trigger migration to usage of compatible MES equipment.An example of an implementation pipeline for the retrofit of equipment on aircraft is Iris (as a part of the SESAR project) which is designed to improve air traffic management over continental and transoceanic airspace.
-In the context of Iris,new There is currently no requirement for Iris equipageNew terminals for aircraft operating in Irisshould meet the new standards and new blocking requirements.
-A requirement for installation of Iris compatible and resilient satellite communication terminals on aircraft would potentially solve several problems, one being the need to address capacity constraints with VHF data link (VDLm2), and the other being to minimise the constraints on deployment of SDL or reduce the risk of interference to Satcom..
+At the same time the [MSS/ mobile /mobile and MSS] service providers also have business incentives in ensuring that the service may continue with the same service level as currently, when MFCN is brought into use below 1518 MHz - and it may therefore be considered to be incumbent on the mobile service providers, as beneficiaries of the additional spectrum resources, to compensate thus they may consider either to aid affected customers amongst airlines and shipping companies for the forced retrofit of, or migration to, MES equipment built to new standards incorporating more resilient blocking immunity characteristics.

+However costs and burdens suffered for retrofitting are expected to be significantly higher than any foreseeable incentive.
+This might force the commercial airlines to fly existing aircrafts with existing terminals until end of life (20-30 years).

+An example of an implementation pipeline for the installation of equipment on aircraft is Iris (as described in section 3.2).
+In the context of Iris, there is currently no requirement for Iris equipage, but the expected implementation timeline for Iris is illustrated in Figure 2 below, showing initial service starting in 2020.
+This suggests a need to consider protection of IRIS operations at additional airports from this date.

+New terminals for aircraft operating in Irisshould meet the new standards and new blocking requirements.
+The replacement of aircraft satcom equipment is significantly expensive and hence airlines may use current satcom equipment for Iris operations

+.Despite of potential incentives, due to the high costs and burdens for retrofitting, the existing aircrafts and those aircrafts delivered before the availability of new more resilient terminals will be impaired until their end of life in the capacity to access the Initial Service and Full Service phases of IRIS project.

 3 alternative proposals for paragraph below – Inmarsat&UK (text moved above)/ IMSO/ESA&EUROCONTROL

-If a requirement for Iris equipage is put forward, the implementation timeline would look like illustrated in Figure 2 below.Figure 2 below.

-If a requirement for Iris equipage is put forward, theimplementation timeline would look likeillustrated in Figure 2 below
+Figure 2The expected implementation timeline for Iris is illustrated in Figure 2 below, showing initial service starting in 2020, leading to a need to consider protection of Iris operations at additional airports from this date.

+Regarding Iris, there is currently no requirement for Iris equipage, but the expected implementation timeline for Iris is illustrated in Figure 2 below, showing initial service starting in 2020.
+This suggests a need to consider protection of IRIS operations at additional airports from this date.

 Figure 2: Implementation pipeline in the context of Iris

+New terminals for aircraft should meet the new standards and new blocking requirements.
+The replacement of aircraft satcom equipment is significantly expensive and hence airlines may use current satcom equipment for Iris operations...3æ

 Timing for protection of MES terminals

 To protect maritime and aeronautical communications, two phases are proposed with a transition period.
 For phase 1, the PFD limits are based on either existing regulation outside CEPT or the measured blocking performance of the maritime and aeronautical terminals.
-Phase 2 may provide a permanent PFD limit for IMT coverage in the same locations as phase 1, based on the −30 dBm blocking requirement (requested by CEPT for land MESs in 2017) for the block 1512-1517 MHz.
+Phase 2 may provide a permanent PFD limit for IMT coverage in the same locations as phase 1, based on the −30 dBm blocking requirement (requested by CEPT for land mobile earth stations in 2017) for the block 1512-1517 MHz.